epaga/EBBibleBot/HOW_TO_TEST.md

 ```

 ### Tests pass but Discord bot doesn't respond
-1. Check "Message Content Intent" is enabled in Discord Developer Portal
+1. Check `applications.commands` scope is enabled when inviting the bot
 2. Verify bot has permission to read and send messages
 3. Make sure bot is running (check console output)
+4. Wait a few minutes for slash commands to sync on first run

 ---